-POTENTIAL EMERGENCIES The following are identified potential emergencies: Fire EMERGENCY PROCEDURES In the event of a fire occurring w vithin or affecting the work place/site, the first person to notice the fire will: · Advise all personnel by yelling "Fire, Fire, Fire" • Pull the nearest pull station, If applicable "911 will be called by immediately if it is safe to do so.
-If it is not safe then 911 will be called at the muster point. the muster point and a role call LOCATION OF Emergency equipment is located at: EMERGENCY EQUIPMENT • Pull Stations - Throughout the building.
-"Indoors" • Fire Extinguisher Throughout the building ■ In all City Vehicles WORKERS TRAINED IN THE Only workers that are trained to u nse emergency equipment can do USE OF EMERGENCY so and only when there is no immediate risk to the wo EQUIPMENT At no time will the worker deliberately put themselves in harm's way.
-EMERGENCY RESPONSE Type of Training Frequency TRAINING REQUIREMENTS Use of fire extinguishers As required First Aid As required LOCATION AND USE OF The nearest emergency services a re located: EMERGENCY FACILITIES • Fire station: 718 - 10 street & 5201 - 55 street • RCMP: 4710 - 55 street Cold Lake Health Care Centre: 314 - 25 street • Community Peace Officers: 718 - 10 street
+POTENTIAL EMERGENCIES The following are identified potential emergencies: Fire EMERGENCY PROCEDURES In the event of a fire occurring within or affecting the work place/site, the first person to notice the fire will: Advise all personnel by yelling "Fire, Fire" • Pull the nearest pull station, If applicable "911 will be called by immediately if it is safe to do so.
+If it is not safe then 911 will be called at the muster point.
+All persons will evacuate to the muster point and a role call will be taken by management.
+LOCATION OF EMERGENCY EQUIPMENT Emergency equipment is located at: • Pull Stations - Throughout the building.
+"Indoors" • Fire Extinguisher Throughout the building In all City Vehicles WORKERS TRAINED IN THE USE OF EMERGENCY EQUIPMENT Only workers that are trained to use emergency equipment can do so and only when there is no immediate risk to the worker.
+At no time will the worker delibera way.
+EMERGENCY RESPONSE TRAINING REQUIREMENTS Type of Training Frequency Use of fire extinguishers As required First Aid As required LOCATION AND USE OF The nearest emergency services are located: EMERGENCY FACILITIES • Fire station: 718 - 10 street & 5201 - 55 street • RCMP: 4710 - 55 street Cold Lake Health Care Centre: 31 4-25 street - Constitution of the Cons Community Peace Officers: 718 - - 10 street

-FIRE PROTECTION REQUIREMENTS Sprinkler systems Fire Extinguishers ALARM AND EMERGENCY COMMUNICATION REQUIREMENTS • 911 must be called to notify Emergency Services • Verbal - to warn co-workers • Phones, Radios FIRST AID Know the locations of the first aid kits in your work area Ensure the area is safe before performing first aid Inform supervisors when first aid is performed
+FIRE PROTECTION REQUIREMENTS Sprinkler systems Fire Extinguishers ALARM AND EMERGENCY COMMUNICATION REQUIREMENTS 911 must be called to notify Emergency Services Verbal - to warn co-workers Phones, Radios FIRST AID Know the locations of the first aid kits in your work area Ensure the area is safe before performing first aid Inform supervisors when first aid is performed